Doofenshmirtz-Evil-Incorp/Fuelish/README.md

 **Important**: Please do not ask for assignment before creating a pull request.
 We encourage you to directly create a pull request for your contributions.

-## Author
+## Created by

-Fuelish was created by [Aryaman Srivastava](https://github.com/actuallyaryaman) and joined by [Asvin Jain](https://github.com/asvin1), two fuel-saving ninjas who believe that the only thing better than a full tank of gas is a full tank of gas that didn't break the bank.
-If you have any questions or feedback, you can reach out to us at  We promise to respond faster than a V8 engine revving up!
+[Aryaman Srivastava](https://github.com/actuallyaryaman) and joined by [Asvin Jain](https://github.com/asvin1).
+If you have any questions or feedback, you can reach out to us through the issues.

 ## Contributors